-Step 1 Knowledge Education
+Step 1 Access Learning

-Step 2 Knowledge Assessment
+Step 2 Assess Knowledge

-Assessment of knowledge will be on the e-LfH hub - providing a standard gateway to practice learning and assessment.
-This includes a drug calculations assessment.
+Assessment of knowledge is via eAssessment on the e-LfH hub e-LfH Hub – this is the standardised gateway to practice learning and assessment.
+A drug calculation eAssessment is included.

-Step 3 IV Practice Learning and Assessment Document (IV PLAD)
+Step 3 IV Practice Learning and Assessment

 Please note, currently step 3 of the pathway is only accessible within London.